brbass/ibex/install.rst

 The following assumes that IBEX_SOURCE is set to the directory containing this file.

 To build ibex, first set the release type (Debug or Release) in the CMakeLists.txt file in IBEX_SOURCE.
 For debugging, remove the -O3 symbol.
+Due to the way the compilers get set by the Trilinos options, cmake needs to be run twice.
+Hopefully this will be fixed in a future version.

 To build ibex in place, run the following (with an appropriate number of processors) in IBEX_SOURCE: